- Graduation Ball

 Further information about some of the images in the National Library’s Bodenwieser collection has recently come to light.
 Those close to Bodenwwieser recently identified the ‘unknown dancers’ in some of the Library’s digitised images.
 The most interesting comments concern a photograph of dancers on what has been regarded as a 1950s New Zealand tour.
 Well this is probably not the case.

 The dancers in the image above have been identified as L—R back row: Jean Raymond, Madame Bodenwieser, Pamela Mossman, Dory Stern; L—R front row: Elaine Vallance, Coralie Hinkley, Mardi Watchorn, Eileen Cramer, Denise Searlie.
 Those who appeared with Bodenwieser around this time say that neither Pamela Mossman nor Denise Searlie performed in New Zealand and that their time with the company was earlier than the date of 1950 given on the record.
 They believe that the photograph was taken around June 1948 (the weather is cool as suggested by their clothing) and at that time the Bodenwieser Ballet performed in Brisbane and on the north coast of NSW.
 They suspect the photograph was shot at Brisbane Railway Station.
 The National Library catalogue record should reflect this new information shortly.
+[Update September 2020: Sadly, this new information has not been added to the National Library’s catalogue]

 - Coming soon